Want to have local village experience in Kumao region in Uttarakhand, and see real Kumaoni culture? Visit Naikana village, near Jageshwar Dham.

-The property was literally an-old-house equipped with new-age comfort.
+The property was literally an old house equipped with new-age comfort.
 It was located right in the middle of a village with not much intrusion, of course.

 Local Kumaon Experience: Sometimes Change Is Good

 If you’re a frequent reader of my blog, you may already know that I do not promote hotels on my blog.
-Though I often briefly talk about Where To Stay in my usual City Guides, I do not dedicate my entire blog on the subject.
+Though I often briefly talk about Where To Stay in my usual City Guides, I do not dedicate my entire blog to the subject.

-But this time, as I stayed at Kot Naikana, and explored village Naikana, I knew that it’s going to be an exception.
+But this time, as I stayed at Kot Naikana, and explored village Naikana, I knew that it was going to be an exception.
 And it wasn’t because of the local experience I had there, for I have had more village experiences during my travels than I can remember.
-I wanted to promote this place but because here any regular tourist could stay without giving up much on comfort.
+I wanted to promote this place because here any regular tourist could stay without giving up much on comfort.